dortania/vanilla-laptop-guide-legacy/overview/process-overview.md

 1. Download macOS
 2. Make the installer
-3. Install Clover and configure kexts, config.plist and drivers
+3. Install OpenCore and configure kexts, config.plist and drivers
 4. Boot the installer
 5. Install
 6. Boot the macOS partition